rsim-tu-berlin/DA4DTE/README.md

 ## Products

-The following list provides an overview of the achievements of the DA4DTE project by the [Remote Sensing Image Analysis (RSiM)](https://rsim.berlin) Group of [TU Berlin](https://tu.berlin) and by the [AI Team](https://ai.di.uoa.gr/) of the [National and Kapodistrian University of Athens](https://en.uoa.gr/).
+The following list provides an overview of the products of the DA4DTE project by the [Remote Sensing Image Analysis (RSiM)](https://rsim.berlin) Group of [TU Berlin](https://tu.berlin) and by the [AI Team](https://ai.di.uoa.gr/) of the [National and Kapodistrian University of Athens](https://en.uoa.gr/).

 |  Product Repositories |
 |-------------|